hackersanddesigners/ether-index-sql/readme.md

 select distinct substring(store.key,5,locate(":",store.key,5)-5) as "pads" from store where store.key like "pad:%";
 ```

-using a slightly simpler version of this, as the `pad.value` is a json string like pad.key, but more complex. easier to work that out in python.
+using a slightly simpler version of this, as the `pad.value` is a json string like `pad.key`, but more complex. easier to work that out in python.

 ## todos / ideas